Jackie-gurung/burgeonTask/README.md

 ### API Endpoints

 The Burgeon Task application provides the following API endpoints:
+POST /auth/register: register using username and password POST /auth/login: login using username and password

     GET /posts: Retrieve all posts with pagination support.
     GET /posts/:id: Retrieve a specific post by its ID.